Zeturic/unhidden-power/README.md

 #### How do I insert this?

-First, open `config.asm` in a text editor to customize it.
+First, open `config.s` in a text editor to customize it.

 Tweak the definition of `free_space` to be where you want the code inserted.